hgdeoro/daedalus/README.md

 For the curious: install in a virtual machine
 ----------------------------------------

-I recommend run this in a newly created virtual machine, since the fabric script needs to connect to the virtual machine as root.
+I recommend run this in a newly created virtual machine, since the fabric script connects and install all the services as root.
+The scripts installs Java and Cassandra, and to do this, you must download the _bin_ installer of JDK 6u32 `jdk-6u32-linux-x64.bin` and `apache-cassandra-1.1.2-bin.tar.gz`.

-Create a virtual machine of your choice (I use KVM+libvirt).
+(1) Create a virtual machine of your choice (I use KVM+libvirt).

-Clone Daedalus using Git:
+(2) Clone Daedalus using Git:

     $ git clone http://github.com/hgdeoro/daedalus
     $ cd daedalus

+(3) Download the JDK installer and Cassandra, and copy/symlink them to the current directory `daedalus`.

+    $ ln -s /path/to/jdk-6u32-linux-x64.bin .
+    $ ln -s /path/to/apache-cassandra-1.1.2-bin.tar.gz .

-Setup virtualenv and activate it:
+(4) Download, setup and activate virtualenv:

+    $ curl -o /tmp/virtualenv.py https://raw.github.com/pypa/virtualenv/master/virtualenv.py
-    $ virtualenv virtualenv
+    $ python /tmp/virtualenv.py virtualenv
     $ ./virtualenv/bin/pip install -r requirements-dev.txt
     $ . ./virtualenv/bin/activate